kalonez/nixos-personal-backup/README.md

 ###### **You'll have a very bad time.
 AI = BAD NEWS.
 Don't use AI if you don't understand code**

 This setup runs Plasma separately for stability; lag or hangs are rare but recoverable via TTY.
+## Don't forget to use the "update --upgrade" after you've applied this configuration if not use:
+* sudo nixos-rebuild switch --upgrade
+  It will update itself to the most up-to date nixos repos including your drivers